fit-daniel-schuster/Mining-Frequent-Infix-Patterns-from-Concurrency-Aware-Process-Execution-Variants/README.md

 ### Further Results

 This repository contains additional Figure and the orginal Eval-Runs.
-The results/plots are located in `Plotting/Figure` and the Eval-RUns in 'Plotting/Eval-Runs.
+The results/plots are located in `Plotting/Figure` and the Eval-Runs in 'Plotting/Eval-Runs'.